-13mm Socket & Ratchet Step 13:
+13mm Socket & Ratchet Step 12:

-Pull the rubber weather strip free and carefully lift the wiper cowl up just enough to access the three bolts (circled in \(\frac{1}{2} \) which secure each strut to the strut tower.
+Carefully lift the wiper cowl up just enough to access the three bolts (circled in YELLOW) which secure each strut to the strut tower.
 Support the strut from below and remove the three bolts to free it from the vehicle.

-Carefully guide the strut assembly out of the vehicle, being careful not to damage the fender.
+Carefully guide the strut assembly out of the vehicle, being careful not to damage the fender or knock the spindle housing over.

-21mm Strut Nut Socket & Ratchet, 7mm Allen
+21mm Strut Nut Socket & Ratchet, 7mm Allen Step 14: